angela-d/brain-dump/sysadmin/de-google-android-with-lineageos.md

 # Enable Push Notifications
 On a de-googled Android operating system like Lineage, you lose push notifications, because the push notifications route through the Google mothership.

-You can get them back, *without* contaminating your phone with a Google app, by means of spoofing Google Services Framework signature.
+You can get them back, *without* contaminating your phone with a Google app, by means of spoofing Google Play Services Framework signature.
 [More info at the microG project](https://microg.org/)

 - [Install microG *Services Core*, *Services Framework Proxy* and *Store (FakeStore release)*](https://microg.org/download.html)
 - [UnifiedNlp](https://f-droid.org/en/packages/com.google.android.location) to regain GPS functionality

+Native Lineage doesn't support signature spoofing.
+(Some ROMs do, but they're unofficial Lineage, like [LineageOS for microG](https://lineage.microg.org/)).
+In order to spoof Google Play Services, a [spoof patching application](https://github.com/ale5000-git/tingle) must be used.

-After every Lineage OS update, you'll lose spoofing capabilities.
-You can get it back, by utilizing [Tingle](https://github.com/ale5000-git/tingle).
+*After every Lineage OS update, you'll lose spoofing capabilities.*  You can get it back, by re-running [Tingle](https://github.com/ale5000-git/tingle).

 You'll only need to clone the repository, once.
 Put this somewhere on your PC where you'll know how to find it, when it's time to re-patch.
 ```bash